 Robotic fabrication presents a development platform for such considerations, given the trade-off of precision, ease of integration and programming, robustness, and market availability.
 As the technology has begun to gain acceptance in the building fabrication industry (admittedly, it remains a very small fraction), these methods have started challenging what type of construction can be delivered within a given budget.

-For more info or to sign up, please visit the
+For more info or to sign up, please visit the ROB|ARCH 2012 web site.

-For a video impression of an earlier workshop held at Hyperbody’s robot lab, please see this link.
+workshop held at Hyperbody’s robot lab, please see

 [1] Coordinator robotic fabrication lab Hyperbody, PhD researcher TU Delft, co-founder Odico, co-founder EZCT Architecture & Design Research